tearch-linux/TeaISO/doc/Teaiso-technology.md

 ##  General information

-Our project is made with `c`, `bash` and `python`, the work of the teaiso is using chroot by the moment, in the future we will reimplement in `vala` and maybe use docker containers to avoid touch system process.
+Our project is made with `c`, `bash` and `python`, the work of the teaiso is using chroot by the moment.

 The live system used the `squashfs-tools` to produce the rootfs of the live disk.

-The project uses the concept of "profiles" as linux distributions to build, each profile are few files that determines what customizations are made in live mode and what stuffs are included in the squasfs file; also each profile
+The project uses the concept of "[profiles](#profiles-definitions)" as linux distributions to build, each profile are few files that determines what customizations are made in live mode and what stuffs are included in the squasfs file; also each [profile](#profiles-definitions)

 #### Terminology

 * `airootfs`: is the rootfs directory that willwork and from the squasfs will be created.
-* `profile`: are directories where customizations will be taken to apply over the `airootfs` check [creating-profile.rst](creating-profile.rst) for more information.
+* `profile`: are directories where customizations will be taken to apply over the `airootfs` check [Profile definitios](#profiles-definitions) section for information.
     * skeleton profiles: are template base from the teaiso profile directory, use it for creation of working profiles.
     * working profiles: are the real profiles created based on the skeleton ones. and will handle customizations to apply.
 * `distro`: each profile corresponds to a distro script for processing, to perform specific distro needs, check [porting-distribution.rst](porting-distribution.rst) for more information.
     * `funtion`: the distro format defined functions that will determine modifications and actions over the `airootfs`.
     * `variables`: are used in the performed funtions only for some distros, by example Debian based ones.
 * `shared`: this is a directory that will be common beetween the `airootfs` and the host real filesystem
-* `stage`: the runlevels controls to determine the creation progress of the iso generation, we have 10 stage runlevels where the profile customizations will be apply.
+* `stage`: the runlevels controls to determine the creation progress of the iso generation, [we have 10 stage runlevels](#stage-runlevels) where the [profile customizations](#profiles-definitions) will be apply.
 * `mkteaiso`: is the main program to use, check the quick workflow at the [starting-use-case.md](starting-use-case.md) document.

 #### Artifacts